xhad/pawgoni/README.md

 ## Client Database

-To more effective manage data streams, this project uses [RxDB](https://github.com/pubkey/rxdb) on the client.
+To more effectively manage data, this project uses [RxDB](https://github.com/pubkey/rxdb) on the client.